Categories

-Funny People is the ne plus ultra of Judd Apatow’s style, the most dramatic of his dramedies but also the most comedy-focused (at least thematically).
-The longest of his long-ass movies.
+Funny People is the ne plus ultra of Judd Apatow’s style: of his dramedies, it is somehow both the most dramatic and the most comedy-focused (at least thematically).
+It’s the longest of his long-ass movies.
 It’s the best Apatow movie I’ve seen, but also the most flawed and uneven.

-The story centers on two comedians at mirrored arcs of their careers: one, played by Seth Rogen, is a scrappy upstart hungry for a break; the other, played by Adam Sandler, a seasoned vet long since broken by the fame and industry.
-Both are terrific and clearly playing autobiographical roles (Rogen perhaps looking back a few years to his pre-fame days).
+The story centers on two comedians at opposite points on the arcs of their careers: one, played by Seth Rogen, is a scrappy upstart hungry for a break; the other, played by Adam Sandler, a seasoned vet long since broken by the fame and industry.
+Both performances are terrific, both Rogen and Sandler clearly playing autobiographical roles (Rogen perhaps looking back a few years to his pre-fame days).

-It’s Sandler as comedian George Simmons that really leaves an impression.
-At the time (and since), the once-bracing Sandler had coasted into high-concept family comedies, his style of phoned-in hamming a money-printing brand in and of itself.
+Sandler, in particular, gives a downright great performance as comedian George Simmons.
+At the time (and, to some extent, since), the once-bracing Sandler had coasted into high-concept family comedies, his style of phoned-in hamming a money-printing brand in and of itself.
 Seeing Sandler playing such a lived-in character, a capital-P performance of an exhausted and lonely comedy mogul whose best life is past him, is raw and moving.

 The plot revolves around Simmons being diagnosed with a terminal illness and reevaluating his life.
 (I swear it’s less trite than the log-line makes it sound.)
 He returns to the scenario where he felt most alive — the local comedy club scene, desperately seeking some spark.
 He finds it when Rogen’s Ira Wright roasts the dour Simmons, and Simmons offers Ira a job as a part-time joke-writer, full-time assistant and companion.

-There are so many moments here that make me alternately choke up or crack up, but the former more than the latter; this movie is best enjoyed as a drama-with-jokes rather than a comedy.
-One moment in particular captures the movie’s theme so perfectly: When George has some positive news to share, first he tells his housekeeper who reacts with utter apathy, before an overjoyed Ira arrives who reacts with love.
-It’s such a heartbreaking, funny, touching moment that contrasts hollow, performative relationships with genuine human engagement.
+There are so many moments here that make me alternately choke up or crack up, but the former more than the latter.
+This movie is best enjoyed as a drama-with-jokes rather than a comedy.
+One moment forever stuck in my brain captures the movie’s theme so perfectly: When George has some positive news to share, he’s entirely alone except for a hired housekeeper.
+She’s the first person he tells the good news to, and she reacts with utter, soul-destroying apathy; moments later, an overjoyed Ira arrives and reacts with love.
+It’s such a heartbreaking, funny, touching moment that contrasts hollow, performative, transactional relationships that come with fame and riches with hard-earned love of human engagement.

 The movie’s final hour pivots the story to a new scenario that introduces a domestic element otherwise absent from the movie.
-It’s easily the film’s weakest portion, but still fleshes out George’s character in a bittersweet way.
+It’s easily the film’s weakest portion, but still goes a long way in fleshing out George’s character in a bittersweet way that refsuses to let him off the hook to easily.
 Leslie Mann is very good as George’s ex-flame, and Eric Bana is hysterical as her high-energy husband.

 It adds up to a movie that is, weirdly, more than the sum of its parts (lofty praise given its 150+ minute runtime), a moving and occasionally funny story about how being the funniest person in the room sometimes means being the saddest.